MiMoText/roman18/README.md

 A third group of texts, based on existing full texts (from Gallica, Google books or Wikisource) will hopefully help us reach about 200 volumes by the end of 2022.

+## Balancing criteria
 At the beginning, corpus composition depended primarily on pragmatic criteria.
 We then proceeded and used additional metadata on the literary production to balance the corpus of full texts.
 A bibliography documenting the overall production of novels in the period is Angus Martin, Vivienne G. Mylne and Richard Frautschi, *Bibliographie du genre romanesque français 1751-1800*, 1977.
 We used this metadata to balance our corpus of texts regarding the parameters gender, year of first publication and narrative form.

 ![Balancing of the collection](https://raw.githubusercontent.com/MiMoText/balance_novels/main/img/corpus_vs_literary_production.png "First edition year in corpus and in overall literary production")

 ## Formats

 The texts are provided in several different formats.
 For the texts from the first group, the original double keying files are available.
-In addition, a cleaned-up XML version closely reflecting the original documents’ layout is available (folder XML4OCR).
+In addition, a cleaned-up XML version closely reflecting the original documents’ layout is available (folder Archiv/XML4OCR).

 The master format for all texts is an XML format following the *Guidelines* of the Text Encoding Initiative (folder XML-TEI).
 The files are encoded in accordance with a relatively restrictive schema developed in the COST Action ‘Distant Reading for European Literary History’.